archivesspace/tech-docs/migrations/migrate_from_archivists_toolkit.md

-# Migrating Data from Archivists’ Toolkit to ArchivesSpace Using the Migration Tool
+# Migrating Data from Archivists' Toolkit to ArchivesSpace Using the Migration Tool

-These guidelines are for migrating data from Archivists’ Toolkit 2.0 Update 16 to all ArchivesSpace 2.1.x or 2.2.x releases using the migration tool provided by ArchivesSpace.
-Migrations of data from earlier versions of the Archivists’ Toolkit (AT) or other versions of ArchivesSpace are not supported by these guidelines or migration tool.
+These guidelines are for migrating data from Archivists' Toolkit 2.0 Update 16 to all ArchivesSpace 2.1.x or 2.2.x releases using the migration tool provided by ArchivesSpace.
+Migrations of data from earlier versions of the Archivists' Toolkit (AT) or other versions of ArchivesSpace are not supported by these guidelines or migration tool.

-> Note: A migration from Archivists’ Toolkit to ArchivesSpace should not be run against an active production database.
+> Note: A migration from Archivists' Toolkit to ArchivesSpace should not be run against an active production database.

 ## Preparing for migration